Breast Augmentation in Philadelphia

 Enhance Your Confidence with Help from Dr. Paul Glat

-Breast augmentation offers hope to women who are unhappy with the size, shape, or symmetry of their breasts.
+Dr. Glat's Philadelphia breast augmentation offers hope to women who are unhappy with the size, shape, or symmetry of their breasts.
 Today’s breast augmentation patients enjoy a choice of implant materials, shapes, and surgical options for a more individualized, realistic look.
 Dr. Glat and his staff are committed to helping patients achieve their individual aesthetic goals in comfort and safety, using the most advanced techniques available.*

-Options for the Breast Augmentation Procedure
+Breast Augmentation Procedure Options

 Many options are available to Philadelphia breast augmentation patients, including the size and shape of the implant being used and the material from which it is made.
 The size and location of incisions and the final location of the implants during breast augmentation surgery will depend on these factors and the preferences of each patient.